 - Disables the builtin webserver.

-are any security problems with the current version of the
+security problems with the current version of the application.

-configuration correctly.
-This does not require any special permissions,
+correctly.
+This does not require any special permissions, although some

-although some configurations that require direct access to interfaces
+configurations that require direct access to interfaces might fail to

 - Changes the ownership of the web server files to the user,